jogomez97/bird-ml-classification/README.md

 ## Run multiple trainings

 To run multiple trainings a `run.sh` example script is provided in `bin` folder.
 To execute it simply do:

 ```
 cd bin/
 sh run.sh
 ```

+## Get model scores

+This repository includes a `get_model_scores.py` script that allows to test the all the models trained with `run.sh` at once and get accuracy, recall, precision and F1-scores in a CSV file.

 ## List of bird species